Skip to main content

 Applicable to Nomura Real Estate Development and some other Group companies

-Empowerment of LGBT employees
+Empowerment of LGBTQ+ employees

 • *

-The PRIDE Index was established in 2016 by work with Pride, a voluntary organization that supports the promotion and establishment of LGBT-related diversity management, as a system for recognizing the efforts of companies and organizations related to LGBT persons and other sexual minorities.
+The PRIDE Index was established in 2016 by work with Pride, a voluntary organization that supports the promotion and establishment of LGBTQ+-related diversity management, as a system for recognizing the efforts of companies and organizations related to LGBT persons and other sexual minorities.

 Empowering People with Disabilities